 Medical director of the Grant a Gift Autism Foundation Ackerman Center in Las Vegas since 2016, Dr. de Alba participates with an interdisciplinary team in the evaluation and treatment of children with neurodevelopmental challenges.

 He is devoted to educating families, pediatric residents, and medical students regarding appropriate early child development, recognition of deviance from expected development, and the importance of early intervention and its impact on future quality of life issues.
 Dr. de Alba has served as the chair of the Nevada Autism Commission and as the Center for Disease Control and Prevention’s “Learn the Signs.
 Act Early” Ambassador to the state of Nevada.

-He received his BS in zoology with an emphasis in human development from Brigham Young University.
-He then attended medical for four years at Universidad Autonoma de Guadalajara and completed his study for his MD degree at the New York Medical College.
-His residency program was completed at the University of New Mexico Children’s Hospital’s department of pediatrics and his developmental behavioral fellowship was completed at the University of North Carolina, Chapel Hill.
+Dr. de Alba received his medical doctorate degree from New York Medical College.
+His pediatrics residency program was completed at the University of New Mexico Children’s Hospital and his developmental behavioral fellowship at the University of North Carolina, Chapel Hill.

 His areas of interest include autism spectrum disorder, attention-deficit/hyperactivity disorder, and learning challenges.

 Originally from El Paso, Texas, Dr. de Alba received his bachelor's degree from Brigham Young University.